math-comp/hierarchy-builder/README.md

-For debugging and teaching purposes, passing the attributes `#[log]` or `#[log(raw)]` to a HB command prints Coq commands which are equivalent to its effect.
+For debugging and teaching purposes, passing the attributes `#[log]` or `#[log(raw)]` to a HB command prints Coq commands which are *almost* equivalent to its effect.
 Hence, copy-pasting the displayed commands into your source file is not expected to work, and we strongly recommend against it.